yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: UnitActionModifier

 ??? example  "&lt;costs [amount] [stockpiledResource]&gt;"
 	A positive Integer value will be subtracted from your stock.
+Do not confuse with "Costs [amount] [stockpiledResource]" (uppercase 'C') for Improvements, Buildings, and Units.
-	Example: "&lt;costs [3] [StockpiledResource]&gt;"
+	Example: "&lt;costs [3] [Mana]&gt;"

 	Applicable to: UnitActionModifier